LekshmiARajendran/url-shortener-backend/README.md

 ## Overview

 This project does the following:

-- Shorten a long URL into a short code.
+- Shortens a long URL into a short code.
-- Redirect the short code back to the original URL.
+- Redirects a short code back to the original URL.
-- Provide a `/health` endpoint to check if the application is running.
+- Provides a `/health` endpoint to check if the application is running.

 ---